ezzye/alocalproxy/plan.md

 # Manual Concept
 1. Manually log into website and use app to intercept and change password
 2. Record and replay login
-3. Write addon to intercept and change password
+3. Write addon to intercept and change password (passwordInterceptScript)

 # More Planning
 1. encryption server